KevynAngueira/SoftwarePilot/README.md

 # Parrot-Controller
 ParrotController is an Olympe wrapper for the Parrot Anafi drone.
-This API allows you to connect and interface with the Parrot Anafi.
+This API allows you to connect and interface with the Parrot Anafi;
-Namely it provides movement and camera functionalities
+namely, provides movement and camera functionalities

 ## Getting Started
 Please review our installation guide for proper installation: